-- Attract: Attracting qualified talent to apply for open roles in the organization to increase diverse representation at all levels of the organization - Belong: Creating an inclusive work environment that supports well-being, connection and retention so that all workers feel respected and can be successful. - Promote: Ensuring that all workers have comparable, equitable development and advancement opportunities - Influence: Using an organization's products, services or processes to advance diversity, equity and inclusion in the industries and communities in which it operates
+- Attract: Attracting qualified talent to apply for open roles in the organization to increase diverse representation at all levels of the organization - Belong: Creating an inclusive work environment that supports well-being, connection and retention so that all workers feel respected and can be successful. - Promote: Ensuring that all workers have comparable, equitable development and advancement opportunities - o Influence: Using an organization's products, services or processes to advance diversity, equity and inclusion in the industries and communities in which it operates

-- 1. McKinsey & Company: Race in workplace frontline experience - 2.
+- McKinsey & Company: Race in workplace frontline experience - 2.
 Workplace by Meta: Deskless not voiceless - 3.
 McKinsey & Company: Race in workplace frontline experience

 At the outset, let's take a moment to align on common language.
-The W.K.
-Kellogg Foundation uses racial equity, diversity and inclusion (REDI) to identify our commitments and efforts to advance DEI because we believe that acknowledging the impacts of race and racism on our relationships, organizations and communities is a necessary part of any equity or transformation effort.
 The content in this guide should be useful for your organization's efforts, regardless of what term you use.

 WKKF is a nonprofit, private philanthropic organization with fewer than 250 employees.
-Our racial equity strategies and tools reflect this.
-Implementing initiatives related to racial equity, diversity and inclusion are context-specific to each organization and can raise various legal compliance considerations.
+Our strategies and tools reflect this.
+Implementing initiatives related to diversity, equity and inclusion are context-specific to each organization and can raise various legal compliance considerations.
 The information and examples used in this guide are for informational purposes only, and should not be construed as legal advice.
 Users should seek advice from legal counsel in their relevant jurisdictions before implementing any initiatives or otherwise acting based on the information in this guide.